-Although the main reason we took a day trip to Chichicastenango was to see the world famous market, a walk-through the Chichicastenango cemetery was a bonus find.
-Built above ground and with the most vibrant of colors, the graves you pass on a walk through the Chichicastenango cemetery are as beautiful as they are fascinating.
+Although the main reason we took a day trip to Chichicastenango was to see the world-famous market, a walk-through of the Chichicastenango cemetery was a bonus find.
+Built above ground and with the most vibrant of colours, the graves you pass on a walk through the Chichicastenango cemetery are as beautiful as they are fascinating.

 Hard to miss

 If you’re heading to Chichicastenango, don’t miss a walk through the Chichicastenango cemetery.
-From the Iglesia de Santo Tomás Church in the city center, it is a straight shot 10-minute walk northwest.
-On nonmarket days, you can easily see the colorful graves on the hillside from downtown.
+From the Iglesia de Santo Tomás Church in the city centre, it is a straight shot 10-minute walk northwest.
+On nonmarket days, you can easily see the colourful graves on the hillside from downtown.

 A Walk Through the Chichicastenango Cemetery Good to Know